kinecosystem/kin-python/README.md

 ## Overview
 The SDK contains two main components: the `Client` and the `WebhookHandler`.
 The `Client` is used for blockchain actions, such as creating accounts sending payments, while the `WebhookHandler` is meant for developers who wish to make use of Agora Webhooks.
-For a high-level overview of using Agora, please refer to the website documentation (TODO: hyperlink).
+For a high-level overview of how to integrate Kin and make use of Agora, please refer to the [website documentation](https://docs.kin.org).

 ## Client
 The main component of this library is the `Client` class, which facilitates access to the Kin blockchain.